adiwg/mdEditor-doc/GLOSSARY.md

 Federal Geographic Data Committee
 [https://www.fgdc.gov/](https://www.fgdc.gov/)

-## localStorage Cache
+## HTML

-localStorage Cache allows an application to store data locally, in a user's browser.
-Storing information on the browser's local storage cache \(instead of a normal file cache\) means that if you use a different browser to access the mdEditor, it will not show the data you've imported from your first browser.
-It also means that if you clear your browser's cache, it will generally not clear your mdEditor records.
-However, depending upon your browser settings \(E.g., in Chrome, if the "c_ookies and other site data_" option is checked\), clearing your browser cache may still clear your mdEditor data.
+_HTML _stands for Hyper Text Markup Language.
+It is the standard markup language for creating Web pages.

 ## ISO

 International Organization for Standardization - ISO is an independent, non-governmental international organization with a membership of 162 [national standards bodies](https://www.iso.org/members.html).

 Through its members, it brings together experts to share knowledge and develop voluntary, consensus-based, market relevant International Standards that support innovation and provide solutions to global challenges.

 ## ISO 19110